MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 # Tutorial: Use Kusto queries

 ::: zone pivot="azuredataexplorer"
+This tutorial describes how to use queries in the Kusto Query Language to meet common query needs.

-The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.
-We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
-The queries that are demonstrated in this tutorial should run on that database.
-The `StormEvents` table in the sample database provides some information about storms that happened in the United States.
+The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" of the language.
+To better demonstarate the tutorial, we used a [database with some sample data](https://help.kusto.windows.net/Samples) where the queries demonstarted run on this database.
+For the purpose of this tutorial, the `StormEvents` is used.
+It is a table in the sample database which provides some information about storms that happened in the United States.
+The most common quesries are:

 ## Count rows
+Use count to find out how large a table is in a specific database.

-Our example database has a table called `StormEvents`. we want to find out how large the table is.
-So we'll pipe its content into an operator that counts the rows in the table.
+As mentioned above, our example database has a table called `StormEvents`, to find out how large the table is, we need to pipe its content into an operator that counts the rows in the table.

 *Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.